hgq719/docs/LivechatRestfulAPI.md

     + `phone` - phone of the visitor
     + `product_service` - product/service the visitor selected in the pre-chat window.
 Operators can also update the value while chatting with visitors.
     + `department` - department the visitor selected in the pre-chat window.
 Operators can also update the value while chatting with visitors.
-    + `agents` - operators that participate in the chat, separated by comma
+    + `agents` - agent who participate in the chat, separated by comma
     + `custom_fields` - values of custom fields entered by visitors in the pre-chat window.
 Operators can also update the value(s) during chat in Visitor Monitor.
 Custom fields contain the following properties:
       * `id` - id of the custom field
       * `name` - name of the custom field